devlegacy/ts-clean-architecture/wiki/GIT.md

 - Exception handler
 - Simplicity
 - Testing

----
+✅ Good practice:
-- Automate - eslint
+- 🤖 Automate - eslint
-- Each member of the team should do code reviews!
+- each team member should do code reviews!
 - ask for context
 - Focus on code not on developer
 - ask for (opinions|alternatives), not to give orders